-Durable medical equipment (DME) - certain items that your doctor orders for use in your own home.
+Durable medical equipment (DME): Certain items that your healthcare provider orders for use in your own home.
 Examples of these items are wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment and supplies, nebulizers, and walkers.

-Emergency - a medical condition that a prudent layperson with an average knowledge of health and medicine, would expect is so serious that if it does not get immediate medical attention it could result in death, serious dysfunction of a body organ or part, or harm to the function of a body part, or, with respect to a pregnant woman, place her or her unborn child's physical or mental health in serious jeopardy.
+Emergency: A medical condition that a prudent layperson with an average knowledge of health and medicine, would expect is so serious that if it does not get immediate medical attention it could result in death, serious dysfunction of a body organ or part, or serious impairment to a bodily function, or, with respect to a pregnant woman, place her or her unborn child's physical or behavioral health in serious jeopardy.
 Medical symptoms of an emergency include severe pain, difficulty breathing, or uncontrolled bleeding.

-Emergency care - covered services needed to treat a medical emergency, given by a provider trained to give emergency services.
+Emergency care: Covered services needed to treat a medical emergency, given by a provider trained to give emergency services.